 - Are being treated for active or latent TB (Tuberculosis)

 - Have been treated for a heart attack, stroke, or severe angina within the last two weeks

 - Have uncontrolled high blood pressure (> 150 mmHg systolic, > 100 mmHg diastolic)

 Sorry, but only one person per household can take part.

 If you think you’d like to take part in our trial click here to read our participant information sheet.
 This sheet will tell you more about the trial, who can and can’t be involved, and what it involves.

-If you’ve read the participant information sheet and are keen to express interest in joining the trial, once it starts recruiting, please contact us
+If you’ve read the participant information sheet and are keen to express interest in joining the trial, please contact us